 Your biotech startup’s accounting partner should be experienced with the nuances of working with an R&D intensive business.
 This includes both the basic bookkeeping and complicated tax incentives available to biotech startups.

 At Kruze, we combine automated software with experienced controllers and CPAs.
 Our custom-built, highly automated bookkeeping software works directly with QuickBooks Online.
 This automation reduces your monthly accounting expenses - and gives you the benefit of your transactions and supporting details all being saved in the industry leading accounting software, QuickBooks.
 Our accounting team has over 11 years, on average, of experience.
+Want to learn more about our experience?

 There are several tax credits that can help unprofitable, R&D stage, biotech startups reduce their burn rate.
 Work with an accountant who can help you with both your bookkeeping and tax work, so that you can maximize your government incentives!